Open Accessibility Menu

 Individuals with osteoporosis may get shorter or develop a curve in their back.
 Although pain is usually not associated with the onset of osteoporosis, severe back pain may develop later on and prevent involvement in some activities.

-“People with osteoporosis are more likely to break a bone in their back, wrist or hips," explains Dr. J. Larry Fambrough, Orthopaedic Surgeon, Plaza Orthpedics.
+“People with osteoporosis are more likely to break a bone in their back, wrist or hips," explains Dr. J. Larry Fambrough, Orthopedic Surgeon, Plaza Orthpedics.
 "These breaks can lead to other medical complications and cause severe pain and even disability.”

 Why Are Hip Fractures So Serious?